Coveros-GitHub-Sandbox/selenified/README.md

 ```

 ### Eclipse
-#### TestNG
-Open up the Eclipse IDE.
 Expand the project in the left side navigational panel.
-Right-click on the Java file containing the tests (for our example it is SampleTests.java) and select the Run As menu item, and click on the TestNG Test sub-item.
+Right-click on the Java package, class, or method containing the test(s) you want to run (for our example it is SampleTests.java), and select the Run As menu item, and click on the TestNG Test sub-item.
 This will launch the tests.

 Once the tests have completed running, TestNG results will be displayed under the TestNG tab at the lower section of the screen.